finol-digital/Card-Game-Simulator/docs/pages/custom.md

     * ...

 ## JSON File Structure
-When downloading a custom game from a url, the data that is being downloaded is the contents of the \<name\>.json file.
-CGS generates the rest of the folder structure based off the information in that file.
+The GGS AutoUpdate Url that is used to download a card game is actually a pointer to the *Game:Name*.json file.
+CGS generates the rest of the folder structure based off that file.

 You can create your own json and [validate](https://www.jsonschemavalidator.net/) against these schema:
 - [CardGameDef](schema/CardGameDef.json)